Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `showBasicRecipes` (bool): Indicates whether to show basic recipes at the station.
 - `useDistance` (float): The use distance of the station.
 - `useAnimation` (int): The animation to use for station usage.
+- `upgrader` (bool): Indicates whether this crafting station is treated as an upgrader station.

 ### CSExtensionData